Options

 When

-is set to trace_file, this option allows to override the default file name and location of the output trace file.
+outputis set to trace, this option allows to override the default file name and location of the output trace file.

 - Type: